Lost-Outpost/sovngarde/GAMEPLAY.md

   > :video_game: Alternatively, if you do not wish to wait for the courier, you can head straight to the Frozen Hearth in Winterhold to start the main quest

-- [The Tale of Tsatampra Xiros](https://www.nexusmods.com/skyrimspecialedition/mods/36707) - Explore a world contained within the pages of a sorcerous text, and earn the favor of the Daedric Prince Hermaeus Mora.

-  > :video_game: To begin, make way to the Derelict Shanty overlooking the Sea of Ghosts to begin your journey...

 #### Recommended Level: 30+

-- [Falskaar](https://www.nexusmods.com/skyrimspecialedition/mods/2057) - A DLC sized new lands mod that adds 20+ hours of fully voiced lore friendly (But not canon) quests, dungeons, and more.

-  > :video_game: To begin, go to Riften and speak with Jalamar.
-He will either be outside around the market, inside the northern gate, or inside the Bee and Barb.
-You can also just go straight into Echo Deep Mine, a new dungeon just northeast of Riften

 - [The Forgotten City](https://www.nexusmods.com/skyrimspecialedition/mods/1179) - The Forgotten City introduces a lost underground Dwemer city inhabitated by unique characters